kompany04/Capstone_Project/README.md

-# Deep Face Detection Model
+# Deep Face Detection Model:

 ## Project Overview
 This project develops a deep learning-based face detection model aimed at enhancing security measures in office environments.
 The model is trained on a local dataset of team member images and is designed to accurately recognize and identify individuals for access control purposes.